You want smart political talk without the meltdowns?

 And I think we're marching on this trajectory towards this consolidation, this great consolidation.

-We thought, you know, with the big businesses during COVID, now we're gonna we saw some of that after um the Great Recession Financial Crisis with the banks.
+Now we saw some of that after the Great Recession financial crisis with the banks.

-So the idea that, you know, we we've done all of this messing around with the economy via via Fed mandate um and policies, and that we're not going to have more consequences, I think, is um you know, probably naive.
+So the idea that we've done all of this messing around with the economy via Fed mandate and policies and that we're not going to have more consequences, I think is probably naive.

 I couldn't agree more.